- Oops!Something went wrong.Please try again later.

 Cautionary Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements expressed or implied in this press release include, but are not limited to, the potential benefits of the collaboration with Sanofi; the expectation as to when such transaction will close; expectations regarding clinical development activities; plans for Sanofi and Denali to collaborate on global clinical development; and statements made by Denali’s Chief Executive Officer.
+Forward-looking statements expressed or implied in this press release include, but are not limited to, statements regarding Denali's progress and business plans; the expected timing to submit an IND or CTA for two of Denali's programs; Denali’s expectations regarding its ETV:IDS and LRRK2 programs, including the non-interventional biomarker study for the ETV:IDS program in Hunter Syndrome; Denali's intentions and plans regarding the RIPK1 program; and statements made by Denali’s Chief Executive Officer.

-Actual results are subject to risks and uncertainties and may differ materially from those indicated by these forward-looking statements as a result of these risks and uncertainties, including but not limited to, risks related to: the risk that the Sanofi transaction may not close in a timely manner or at all; risks related to obtaining the requisite regulatory approvals; the risk of the occurrence of any event, change or other circumstance that could give rise to the termination of the collaboration agreement (including without limitation the failure to timely obtain requisite regulatory approvals); risks related to the effect of the announcement of the transaction on Denali’s business relationships, operating results and business generally; Denali’s early stages of clinical drug development; Denali’s ability to complete the development and, if approved, commercialization of its product candidates; Denali’s ability to conduct or complete clinical trials on expected timelines; implementation of Denali’s strategic plans for its business, product candidates and BBB platform technology; and other risks, including those described in Denali’s Annual Report on Form 10-K filed with the SEC on March 19, 2018, Denali’s Quarterly Report on Form 10-Q filed with the SEC on November 8, 2018 and Denali’s future reports to be filed with the SEC.
+Actual results are subject to risks and uncertainties and may differ materially from those indicated by these forward-looking statements as a result of these risks and uncertainties, including but not limited to, risks related to: Denali’s early stages of clinical drug development; Denali’s ability to complete the development and, if approved, commercialization of its product candidates; the risk of the occurrence of any event, change or other circumstance that could give rise to the termination of Denali’s collaboration agreements; Denali’s dependence on successful development of its blood-brain barrier platform technology and product candidates currently in its core program; Denali’s ability to conduct or complete clinical trials on expected timelines; the uncertainty that product candidates will receive regulatory approval necessary to be commercialized; Denali’s ability to continue to create a pipeline of product candidates or develop commercially successful products; Denali’s ability to obtain, maintain, or protect intellectual property rights related to its product candidates; implementation of Denali’s strategic plans for its business, product candidates and blood-brain barrier platform technology; and other risks, including those described in Denali’s Annual Report on Form 10-K filed with the SEC on March 12, 2019, Denali’s Quarterly Report on From 10-Q filed with the SEC on November 6, 2019, and Denali’s future reports to be filed with the SEC.
 The forward-looking statements in this press release are based on information available to Denali as of the date hereof.
 Denali disclaims any obligation to update any forward-looking statements, except as required by law.

 Denali Therapeutics Inc.